AMICUS CLINIC

 • Medications (antibiotics, pain medication)

-Typical cost range at our Trivandrum clinic.
+Typical cost range at our clinic.
 During your consultation, we'll assess your specific needs and provide a transparent cost estimate.
 Our fees are competitive with other qualified plastic surgery centers in Kerala.
 We're not the cheapest option - quality implants, experienced surgeons, and proper safety standards cost what they cost.
-For patients traveling from other cities in Kerala, we're happy to discuss total costs and can recommend affordable accommodations if you need to stay in Trivandrum for several days.
+For patients travelling from other cities in Kerala, we're happy to discuss total costs and can recommend affordable accommodations if you need to stay in Trivandrum for several days.

 Payment and financing